Back

 • social housing developments (use 'Form 10: Charitable/and or Social Housing Relief Claim')

-• charitable developments provided by a charity for charitable purposes (use 'Form 10: Charitable/and or Social Housing Relief Form')
+• charitable developments provided by a charity for charitable purposes on charity owned land (use 'Form 10: Charitable/and or Social Housing Relief Form')

 • self-build developments (use 'Form 7: Self Build Exemption Form Part 1')